enkidevs/curriculum/Web/HTML/web-introduction/html-css-browser.md

 * A document error occurs and nothing displays properly.
 * Page opens without error, but styles can't display without HTML.

 ---
 ## Quiz

+headline: How well do you understand basic web pages?

+question: |
-How do HTML & CSS files appear in a browser when viewed alone without the other?
+How does `.css` files appear in a browser when viewed alone without an `.html` file?

-HTML: ???
-CSS: ???

-* Only text, images, and links are displayed.
+answers:
-* Page appears exactly as it is written in a code editor.
+- File appears exactly as it is written in a code editor.
+- Only text, images, and links are displayed in browser.
-* A document error occurs and nothing displays properly.
+- A document error occurs and nothing displays properly.
-* Page opens, but no content of any sort displayed.
+- File opens, but no content of any sort displayed.
-* The file doesn't display anything without the other.
+- The CSS file doesn't display anything without the HTML.